yyong-brs/learn-kubernetes/chapter8.md

 ​	Jobs aren’t just for stateful apps; they’re a great way to bring a standard approach to any batch-processing problems, where you can hand off all the scheduling and monitoring and retry logic to the cluster.
 You can run any container image in the Pod for a Job, but it should start a process that ends; otherwise, your jobs will keep running forever.
 Listing 8.5 shows a Job spec that runs the Pi application in batch mode.

 ![图8.11](.\images\Figure8.11.png)

-​													**Figure 8.11 Switching an app to read-only mode is a useful option if there's a data issue**
+<center>图 8.11 Switching an app to read-only mode is a useful option if there's a data issue</center>

 **Listing 8.5	pi-job.yaml, a simple Job to calculate Pi**